patternize/components/src/visualizations/Globe/README.md

 - Interactive 3D globe with pan, tilt, and zoom
 - Customizable markers with popups
 - Auto-rotation feature
+- Animated "bounce cards" that appear when markers are clicked
 - Dark styling with space/atmosphere effect
 - Responsive design with mobile support